- 1.64k views

 - Where to go: Great Ocean Road, Victoria.
 Nullarbor Highway, Adelaide to Perth.
 Uluru to Kings Canyon, Northern Territory.

 Insider's tip: If you want to avoid the crowds at Great Ocean Road, travel directly to the 12 Apostles via air or train from Melbourne, reaching it early afternoon, then do the Great Ocean Road to Melbourne in reverse.
 This way you will avoid the normal tour masses whilst having the perfect opportunity to capture incredible, undisturbed photographs.
-If you would rather a more slow paced trip, I recommend heading off the beaten track and into the Great Otway’s rainforest where there are many natural wonders to discover. — by Ella McDonald from Autopia Tours
+If you would rather have a more slow-paced trip, I recommend heading off the beaten track and into the Great Otway’s rainforest where there are many natural wonders to discover. — by Ella McDonald from Autopia Tours

 Australia has a thriving gourmet dining scene.
 Fresh ingredients, world-class chefs, striking architecture and adventurous decor make for seriously indulgent dining.
 Whatever your itinerary, carve out some time to experience the very best in fine dining Australia has to offer.
 From Michelin starred restaurants starring seafood, Wagyu beef, truffles and marron through to local food and wine festivals and Melbourne’s café culture, you will find a host of inspired dining options well worth seeking out.